kiba/Writings/for_science/chp24_reckoning.md

 ***
 **Kobayashi**

-She already made sure to schedule the meeting entirely in advanced, after working out the details of hiding Nagate Tanikaze from the ravage and chaos of what was about to happen.
+She already made sure to schedule the meeting entirely in advanced, after making sure that Nagate Tanikaze escaped safely to Earth.

 Nonetheless, Kobayashi felt a strong resistance, as she walked past the entrance into the assembly.
 Guards were on her side, everyone in their seats.
 They knew nothing.
 Very few mortals do.